• E-Commerce

 Overall, Squarespace offers more flexibility and customization.
 In my opinion, Squarespace also has a better user interface.

-For bloggers, Squarespace is definitely the better website builder thanks to its advanced built-in search engine optimization tools.
+For bloggers, Squarespace is definitely the better website builder thanks to its advanced built-in search engine optimization tools (but make sure to see our comparison of WordPress vs Squarespace).
 For small businesses, picking between Square and Squarespace is a bit trickier.

 Contents